ULHPC/tutorials/tools/conda/README.md

 ### Conda as a package manager

 Conda is a very capable package manager.
-A particular attractive feature of Julia is that it can handle dependencies from multiple software systems in the same environment.
+A particular attractive feature of Conda is that it can handle dependencies from multiple software systems in the same environment.
 For instance in a project using Python and R and it can be more convenient to handle all project packages with Conda instead of multiple native tools, such as venv for Python and Packrat for R.

 If you plan to use Conda just to manage packages, you may also consider using a native package management tool.
 In some cases more packages are distributed with native tools.